pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/6-pursuit-of-happiness.md

 However, since happiness cannot be consistent with the loss of essential or long-range values, the experience of heavy loss does impact happiness.
 In such a state, most of the essentials (namely pride, purpose and rationality) can still be present.
 However, due to the significance of the loss, one's tendency inevitably shifts (at least for a while) toward the experience of negative emotions.
 It is key to note, however, that even in heavy loss, as long as one values one's life, one's orientation in the long-range should be toward happiness ultimately.
 But reaching happiness ultimately requires the affirmation of one's loss, which requires the acceptance of some form of suffering, such as grief, and the acceptance of reality, i.e. serenity.
 For very heavy losses, the achievement of serenity can require mourning.

+# Happiness and potential
+The pursuit and achievement of value can only be done in an individual's real-life context, i.e. a value can only be a value to someone if it exists, is known by him and achievable by him.
+The potential of a person's life is not an imagined potential but an objective one.
+If it turns out that he was mistaken in what his potential consists of (be it lesser or greater than he had thought), though he may suffer an emotional blow of some kind, it is not potential that he has lost but knowledge that he has gained, because you cannot lose something that never existed (namely, the imagined potential).
+In fact, by gaining knowledge about reality (despite the emotional blow), he has strengthened his real ability to pursue happiness.

+Furthermore, if, for some reason, his potential in one or more respects is diminished or degraded (e.g. by illness, disability, failure, etc.), his essential ability to pursue happiness is not diminished or degraded as long as he keeps his mind active and engages with what is actually possible and valuable to him.
+In other words, losing potential in one or more respects changes the form of happiness available to him, but it does not change the fact that he can, in some way, still pursue his happiness.
+That being said, I am denying that loss of potential can (though does not always) lead to a diminished or degraded experience of life overall.

+Here, but more generally as well, the only way to come to pursue happiness to the fullest is to accept the facts, which is why I regard serenity as the basis of happiness.
+Of course, if potential is destroyed entirely, the only form of life-affirmation possible may be serenity, but if you have serenity, you have the basis for the best life possible to you, whatever that may be.
+Additionally, I hold that lamenting one's fate is anti-life and irrational; why concern yourself with what you cannot change, especially when there is potential to be pursued?

+**KEY POINT** (credit to ChatGPT): _Recognizing and accepting limitations (e.g. due to illness or disability) does not diminish one’s capacity for happiness.
+Instead, it helps in redirecting efforts towards achievable and meaningful goals._

 # The pursuit of happiness
 _Here, we also reinforce some of the previous points._